Why Headless Browsers Get Detected: A Technical Breakdown

 Node.js: HEADER_TABLE_SIZE=4096, ENABLE_PUSH=1, INITIAL_WINDOW_SIZE=65535

-This is extracted at the load balancer level, before any application logic occurs at all.
+This gets extracted at the load balancer level, well before any application logic sees the request.

 js

-Adding Math.random() delays to this doesn't help.
-A straight-line mouse path with unpredictable timing is still a straight-line mouse path.
+Math.random() delays don't fix this.
+A straight-line mouse path with randomized timing is still a straight-line mouse path.

-Detection systems create entropy scores for whole sessions, not just for one occurrence.
-Low entropy means automation.
-High entropy means human.
-That's why some bots make it past the first test and then get tagged 30 seconds later.
-The score builds up over time, not all at once.
+Entropy scores accumulate across full sessions, not just individual events.
+That's why some bots clear the first checkpoint and get flagged 30 seconds later — the score built up over time, not all at once.

 The Mistake Matrix